eosiosg/vm-test/README.md

 # EOS_EVM Test Tool
+## Description
+This project provides a light, standalone eos-vm testing environment, which can be used for contracts testing without deploying on a testnet.
-This a standalone evm test project, leveraging eos-vm to execute evm transactions.
-See [1](https://github.com/eosiosg/eos-challenge).
+For now this tool is designated for the [challenge](https://github.com/eosiosg/eos-challenge), to execute evm transactions.
+See [1](https://eosio.devpost.com/) for more deails.

 ## Dependency
 ### 1. [jsconcpp](https://github.com/open-source-parsers/jsoncpp)